 We encourage all patients to admit to the hospital on a voluntary basis.
 In some cases, involuntary hospitalization may be necessary.
 California law dictates that if during the clinical assessment, our team determines that you are a danger to yourself or others, you will be hospitalized for up to 72 hours for evaluation.

 Yes.
 Normally there are beds available on a daily basis.

 Clinical Psychologists are on staff to see patients in the hospital.
 Psychological services are available on a case-by-case basis determined by your treatment team.

 All treatment plans are individualized.
 We also will integrate family members if the person would like them involved.
 We offer individual and family sessions when appropriate.

-Can I wear my on clothes?
+Can I wear my own clothes?

-Absolutely.
+Yes.
 Please note that there may be restrictions due to safety.
 Packing for your stay